 - Owner-operated small businesses that do not have a payroll

 - Family-owned corporations remunerating in the form of dividends rather than payroll

 The CEBA pre-screen tool is a quick tool for you to see if you may be eligible for CEBA.
 Visit the CEBA website for full eligibility requirements.

 CEBA applicants can now check your application status online.
-Or, if you have already applied for CEBA and have questions, please contact the CEBA Call Centre at 1-888-324-4201 to receive a status update on your CEBA application.
-The CEBA call centre is open Monday to Friday from 8:00 am to 9:00 pm EST and can address the following types of questions:
+Or, if you have already applied for CEBA and have questions, please contact the CEBA Call Centre at 1-888-324-4201.
+An agent will return your call within three business days.
+The CEBA call centre is open Monday to Friday from 10:00 am to 9:00 pm EST and can address the following types of questions:

 - What is the status of my application?

 - Eligible businesses will qualify for financing of up to $60,000, with 33 per cent of this being forgivable based on the current terms of CEBA loans

 - Businesses that don't meet the eligibility criteria for CEBA can apply for funding under Western Economic Diversification Canada’s Regional Relief and Recovery Fund (RRRF)